Hashnode/support/docs/hashnode-glossary.md

 ## She Inspires

-This is a text-based interview series all about talking to awesome women in tech, understanding the current health of the tech industry, and inspiring other women to become better.
+This is a text-based interview series all about talking to awesome women in tech, understanding the tech industry's current health, and inspiring other women to become better.

 ## AMA (Ask Me Anything)